Stocks fall on Wall Street, extending market's losses

 NEW YORK (AP) — Stocks fell broadly in afternoon trading on Wall Street Monday as worries about rising inflation and interest rate hikes weigh on investors and extend the market’s losses.

-The S&P 500 fell 1.2% as of 12:10 p.m.
-Eastern and more than 80% of stocks within the index lost ground.
+The S&P 500 fell 0.9% as of 1:40 p.m.
+Eastern and roughly three out of every four stocks within the index lost ground.
 The decline follows a weak finish last week that sank the benchmark index for a third straight week.

 U.S. stocks are following global markets lower, especially in China, over worries that strict lockdown measures there might crimp the world’s second-largest economy and potentially hurt global economic growth.
 Hong Kong’s Hang Seng slumped 3.7%.
 The Shanghai Composite fell 5.1%.